I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 -

-Rule-based Chatbots: These are the ones you’ll likely build with HubSpot’s free and starter tools.
+Rule-based chatbots: These are the ones you’ll likely build with HubSpot’s free and starter tools.
 Think of them like a flowchart.
-If a visitor does X, the bot does Y. They work well for simple tasks, like asking "What's your company size?" to qualify a lead or offering a few buttons to help people get around your site.
-You control the entire conversation with the script you build.
+If a visitor does X, the bot does Y. They work well for core tasks, like asking "What's your company size?" to qualify a lead or offering a few buttons to help people get around your site.
+You control the conversation with the logic you build.

 -

-AI-powered Bots: HubSpot is adding more AI features that can pull answers from a connected knowledge base.
+AI-powered bots: HubSpot is adding more AI features that can pull answers from a connected knowledge base.
 This is a definite step up, letting the bot handle a wider range of questions.
-The catch?
-They can still feel a bit boxed in, often because they can't access all the different places your company knowledge is stored or perform custom tasks based on what the user says.
+To expand their knowledge further, you can integrate additional tools that help them access diverse knowledge sources across your entire company.

 Ultimately, what most of us want is to give customers instant, correct answers, day or night.
-And that really requires an AI that can understand the intent behind a question and pull information from every nook and cranny of your company, not just a single, polished help center.
+HubSpot provides the framework to make this happen, especially when paired with an AI that can understand the intent behind a question and pull information from every corner of your business.

 How I picked these HubSpot chatbot examples